keanutaufan/cpp-dsa/DataStructure/Deque/README.md

 - `pop_back` or `pop` - Removes the element at the back of the deque.
 - `front` - Returns the element at the front of the deque.
 - `back` - Returns the element at the back of the deque.
-- `isEmpty` - Returns true if the deque is empty, false otherwise.
+- `is_empty` - Returns true if the deque is empty, false otherwise.

 Some implementation of a deque may also keep track of the size of the deque, which would allow the user to query the size of the deque.
 This implementation